dsci445-csu/project-9/README.md

 - To replicate Lasso and Ridge regression, see 'Eddie_KNN.Rmd'.
 - To replicate Random Forest, see 'Kwan_RF.Rmd'.
-- To replicate Linear Discriminant Analysis, see 'Nathan_LDA'.
+- To replicate Linear Discriminant Analysis, see 'Nathan_LDA.Rmd'.

 - To view the group presentation, see 'Group9_Presentation.pptx' or 'Group9_Presentation.Rmd'.
 - To view the project report, see 'Group9_Paper.Rmd'